mekaufman/iam/faqs.md

 For IAM-enabled services, you must have Administrator role on the service or resource that you want to assign users access to.
 If you want to assign access to all services or resources in the account, you need a policy on all Identity and Access enabled services with the Administrator role.
 And, to assign users access to account management services, you must be assigned the Administrator role on the specific service or all account management services.

 For Cloud Foundry services, you must have Cloud Foundry org and space manager roles to give access to Cloud Foundry resources.

 For classic infrastructure, you must have the Manage user classic infrastructure permission and the service and device category permissions for the resources that you want to give the user access to.

-## What's the difference between providing access to manage a resource group versus access to resources within a resource group?
+## What's the difference between access to manage a resource group and access to resources within a resource group?
 {: #providing-access}
 {: faq}